-Located in the Student Center, the Intercultural Space is a hub for identity development, social justice education, community-building, empowerment, and allyship on campus.
+Located in the University Center, the Intercultural Space is a hub for identity development, social justice education, community-building, empowerment, and allyship on campus.
 The creation of the Intercultural Space was spearheaded by student leaders, who called for “a space for dialogue on the topics of diversity, inclusion, and intersectionality on campus” (Proclamation P-19S-001 of the 106th Senate of the Student Government Association).
-Housing the Diversity Education Lending Library, a relaxation corner, and student art, this space is both a vibrant area for resources and programming as well as a student-centered lounge.
+Housing the Office of Diversity, Equity & Inclusion Lending Library, resources, and student art, this space is both a vibrant area for programming as well as a student-centered lounge.
 All are welcome.

 The mission of the Intercultural Space is to empower Stevens students to create a thriving and inclusive community by cultivating a supportive space for underrepresented students and their allies on campus to foster an understanding of diversity and inclusion.
 The Intercultural Space is open to all Stevens students.
 Students of any background, gender identity, expression, ethnicity, race, sexual orientation, religion, national origin, citizenship status, and physical or mental disability are welcome.

 The Intercultural Space is a place for dialogue, identity and leadership development, and creative programming on the topics of diversity, inclusion, and intersections of social identities and cultures on campus.
-A part of Diversity Education, the Intercultural Space provides resources to empower and support Stevens students.
+A part of the Office of Diversity, Equity & Inclusion, the Intercultural Space provides resources to empower and support Stevens students.
 A hub for the ongoing efforts towards building a more diverse, inclusive and engaged community at Stevens, the Intercultural Space will promote cross-cultural connections, community-building, allyship, and ongoing learning.

-The Intercultural Space aligns with the overarching objectives of Diversity Education:
+The Intercultural Space aligns with the overarching objectives of the Office of Diversity, Equity & Inclusion:

 - Identity Development: Create opportunities to learn about social identities, their socio-historical context, intersections with others, and personal meaning